Tremblant/SDGS/README.md

 SDGs
 -----------------------

 A brief illustratoion of exploratory data analysis(EDA) using data obtained from the World Bank website.
-This data shows percentage of electricity coverage in the Sub-Saharan Africa and can be obtained [here](https://databank.worldbank.org/source/sustainable-development-goals-(sdgs)).
+This data shows the percentage of electricity coverage in the Sub-Saharan Africa and can be obtained [here](https://databank.worldbank.org/source/sustainable-development-goals-(sdgs)).
-Follow above link you will select Sub-Saharan Africa under `country`, under `series` check: Access to electricity(% of population), Access to electricity, rural(% of rural population) and Access to electricity, urban(% of urban population), and the under `time` check between 2012 to 2018 inclusive.
+Follow the above link, select Sub-Saharan Africa under `country`, under `series` check: Access to electricity(% of population), Access to electricity, rural(% of rural population) and Access to electricity, urban(% of urban population), and then under `time` check between 2012 to 2018 inclusive.
 Then you can download its csv format.

 Installation
 ----------------------